tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 &nbsp;&nbsp;&nbsp;&nbsp;<b>First-Run</b>

-- Remove and reinstall AdNauseam to trigger this page
+- <b>Remove and reinstall AdNauseam to trigger this page<b> * Note: if you are testing a dev-release, it will NOT open
 - [ ]  Test selection of various options (click-ads, block-malware, hide-ads, DNT)
 - [ ]  Verify that the DNT option is visible _only_ when clicking OR hiding is enabled
 - [ ]  Test that toggling the DNT option changes _both_ DNT options in Settings